OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-11.md

 ## 1 Corinthians 11:11

-Nevertheless, in the Lord, woman is not independent of man, nor is man independent of woman.
+However, in the Lord, woman is not separate from man, nor is man separate from woman.

 ## 1 Corinthians 11:12